oninsan/TaalProject/README.md

 5. Type: node server.js
 6. Click enter

-## Instructions for opening the web app in the browser
+## Instructions for opening the web app in the browser\:(After starting the frontend and backend server)
 1. In the web browser type: localhost\:5500